Adslot/node-puzzle/02-pack-it/README.md

 Challenge is to write both pack and unpack functions which would significantly reduce stored data size.
 Due to content and size of a config, tools like gzip/zip have quite big overhead, so we are looking for more efficient custom solution.
-Pack function should return either *String* or *Buffer* so that content can be stored directly in file system.
+Pack function should return *Buffer* so that content can be stored directly on file system.

 Place your solution in `./index.coffee` file and make tests working.